ichisemasashi/Nim_in_action/nimprogramming/tmp.md

 For these splitting functions also [iterator] variants exists, which behave like the functions with same name.
-When we limit for the [iterators] the number of splits to perform, we may get as last returned value the remained [string]{.str}.
+When we limit for the [iterators] the number of splits to perform, we may get as last returned value the remained [string].
 You may consult the API docs for details if necessary.

-Functions with names [rsplit()] are also available which behave like [split()] but start the splitting process from the end of the [string]{.str}, so we can get the file extension of a file name with something like [filename.rsplit(1)\[\^1\]].
+Functions with names [rsplit()] are also available which behave like [split()] but start the splitting process from the end of the [string], so we can get the file extension of a file name with something like [filename.rsplit(1)\[\^1\]].